Doctors Note Logo

 • Mental fog

-If your apathy has lasted more than two weeks and is affecting work, relationships, or daily function, you can check your symptoms with Ubie's free AI-powered Depression assessment tool to gain clarity on what you're experiencing and whether professional support might help.
+If your apathy has lasted more than two weeks and is affecting work, relationships, or daily function, it may help to check your symptoms using a free AI symptom checker to better understand what you're experiencing and whether professional support might be beneficial.

 This isn't a diagnosis — but it can help you decide whether speaking with a doctor is the right next step.